Browse

 2. Macerating Pumps

-The basis of Saniflo toilet systems, macerating systems feature a macerating tank that uses grinders to process waste into a fine slurry.
 The slurry is then pumped upwards into your home’s central plumbing system.
 This makes the toilet extra durable and ideal for handling everything from feminine hygiene products to wet wipes.
 The macerator pump typically sits behind the toilet bowl or toilet seat.

 3. Composting Toilets

 Composting toilets use little water and allow you to compost waste in an eco-friendly manner.
-Relying on a system of heat and a single drain to compost waste, these units are only compatible with toilets, and can’t be hooked up to a sink or shower.
+Relying on a system of heat and a single drain to compost waste, these units are only compatible with toilets and can’t be hooked up to a sink or shower.

-They are also known as dry toilets and use mainly aerobic bacterial processes to treat the waste with no water or exceptionally little amount of flush water through managed aerobic decomposition or composting.
 To function effectively, they require little or no water, making them ideal for locations where sewerage connections or waste treatment facilities are not available.
 They can also serve as alternatives to flush toilets where water conservation needs to be minimized.
 Composting toilets can save as much as 6600 gallons of water per person in one year.

 Shopify secure badge